Colleen has a Master’s degree in English Literature and is an author of stories and articles focusing on the dynamics of human relationships

 The sense of being cheated as a child can prove unending.
 Now, as adults, civilities restored, even three decades later, contented in our separate families, after a dispute so trivial as not to be remembered otherwise, Dave might say, “Hey, Kim, go eat those blueberries.”

-Short Story: Education in Hatred
+Story Two: Education in Hatred

 Kindergarten seemed a wonderland, given its cornucopia of potential new pals, scooters, clay, crayons, and at its apex, our teacher, Mrs. Brentwood.
 Encouraging while brisk, whenever our class grew a bit too rumbustious, the pucker of an eyebrow or lift of a hand spurred us straight back to order.